Shared Latent Space of Font Shapes and Their Noisy Impressions: Shared Latent Space of Font Shape and Impression

 \section{Shared Latent Space of Font Shape and Impression}

-This section provides the method to train our model of Fig.~\ref{fig:overview} to realize a shared latent space.
+This section provides the method to train our model of Fig.~\ref{fig:overview}.
 The training is organized in a two-step manner for faster and more accurate convergence.
-We first perform two independent training pipelines as an initialization of the cross-modal encoding scheme.
-More specifically, we independently train two different autoencoders for font shapes (the bottom pipeline of Fig.~\ref{fig:overview}) and impression word (the upper pipeline).
+We first perform two independent training pipelines as an initialization of the cross-modal embedding scheme.
+More specifically, we independently train two different autoencoders for font shapes (the bottom pipeline of Fig.~\ref{fig:overview}) and impression words (the upper pipeline).
 The latent vectors of those autoencoders correspond to $f(\mathbf{X}_i)$ and $g(\mathbf{W}_i)$, respectively.
-Second, the end-to-end co-training will be performed to embed those latent vectors into the shared space to satisfy the condition $f(\mathbf{X}_i)\sim g(\mathbf{W}_i)$.
+Second, the end-to-end co-training will be performed to embed those latent vectors into the shared space to satisfy the condition $f(\mathbf{X}_i)\sim g(\mathbf{W}_i)$, while keeping the autoencoders' outputs accurate enough.